 In a recent Office-hours hangout someone asked why Google Search Console (GSC) was showing Crawled Not Indexed but when you click through they turn out to be indexed.
 John Mueller answered that it’s just a lag between reports.

-And in another Office-hours hangout John Mueller pointed out that it’s entirely normal for a site to have many page not be indexed.
+And in another Office-hours hangout John Mueller pointed out that it’s entirely normal for a site to have many pages not be indexed.

 “…if you have a smaller site and you’re seeing a significant part of your pages are not being indexed, then I would take a step back and try to reconsider the overall quality of the website and not focus so much on technical issues for those pages.